yegle/pandas-website/commercialsupport.rst

 	:scale: 65%
 	:target: http://www.lambdafoundry.com

+Founded by the main authors of *pandas*, `Lambda Foundry
+<http://www.lambdafoundry.com>`__ supports the ongoing development of *pandas*
-Co-founded in 2012 by Wes McKinney, the primary author of *pandas*, Lambda Foundry is an NYC-based software company supporting *pandas*'s ongoing development.
-Lambda Foundry offers commercial support, training, and consulting.
-They also develop domain-specific software for quantitative finance. `See their website <http://www.lambdafoundry.com>`_ for more information.
+while offering commercial support, training, and consulting.
+They also develop domain-specific software for quantitative finance.